 Ice Rinks | Nov.-March

-The release of "I, Tonya" may have ignited the dream of hitting the ice and nailing a triple axel for some, but if you’re anything like me, gingerly skating around with a warm cup of hot chocolate in hand underneath the holiday lights is excitement enough.
+You may have the dream of hitting the ice and nailing a triple axel, but if you’re anything like me, gingerly skating around with a warm cup of hot chocolate in hand underneath the holiday lights is excitement enough.
 Both the Crown Center Ice Terrace and The Ice at Park Place open for the season in November.

 A classic holiday tradition comes to life this season at the Johnson County Community College’s Yardley Hall.
 The American Youth Ballet’s production of The Nutcracker will mesmerize audience members of all ages with its sugar plum fairies, toy soldiers and 40-foot growing holiday tree, all set to a live orchestra playing Tchaikovsky’s enchanting holiday music.